kriscoleman/clarity-cli/README.md

 It opens a browser to your Clarity url, uses your creds to login, navs to the timesheet screen, populates it, finds the first row for hours and fills in 8 hours for M-F.

+## Usage

+It's as easy as `clarity`.

+But maybe you want to make it as repeatable and automated as possible.
+Run it with the optional params to streamline it further.

+For example, here's running clarity-cli with chrome, using creds for john, with clarity.mycompany.com, using a dry run so that we can see what it does, and it doesn't actually submit:

+`clarity -c -u john -w clarity.mycompany.com -d`

 ## Prerequisites

 1. Be sure to have nodejs installed